etaty/rediscala/README.md

 The hardware used is a macbook retina (Intel Core i7, 2.6 GHz, 4 cores, 8 threads, 8GB)

 You can run the bench with :

 1. clone the repo `git clone git@github.com:etaty/rediscala.git`
 2. run `sbt bench:test`
-3. open the test `rediscala/tmp/report/index.html`
+3. open the bench report `rediscala/tmp/report/index.html`

 ###TODO